The Reading for Pleasure community

 Following the Reading workshop which took place after the Reading Cafes: Thank you to everyone who attended with their questions and feedback.
 We continue to develop the Reading and Phonics curriculum provision at The Grove ensuring lots of rich texts, linking in various enriching in-house events, activities and trips.
 We had lots and lots of really helpful and insightful feedback from a parent-carer’s point of view, so thank you for continuing to support and work alongside us to provide the best learning opportunities for our children.
 We look forward to Reading and Writing week in March, so listen out for any whole-school or class-based projects and fun Reading opportunities to get involved with then!

-The final Spring term Reading Cafe is took place on Wednesday 3rd of April for Years R, 1, 2, 5 and 6 and we really loved seeing you there; it was great to see some adults bringing g in their own reading materials, which was a perfect an opportunity for our Grove adults to share what they’ve been reading with like-minded adults and have their own book-blether!
+At our last Reading Picnic, we really loved seeing you there; it was great to see some adults bringing in their own reading materials, which was a perfect an opportunity for our Grove adults to share what they’ve been reading with like-minded adults and have their own book-blether!

 Reading recommendations and book-blether is celebrated regularly through the school day, one way is through our reading recommendation leaflet, ‘The Grove Reads’, which is accessible to all children as part of an interactive display in our school library.
 The children and teachers write their book recommendations, but if you would like to make a reading recommendation (of a child’s book) you may have read, please contact Miss Lee-Fox via the school office, and we could include you in our leaflet in April’s issue.